6 Ways to Ace Your Next ESL Listening Assessment

-This assessment can range from fill-in-the-blank exercises to more complex information-gathering activities.
+This assessment can range from fill-in-the-blank exercises to more complex information-gathering activities (also known as information gap actvities).
 Preferably, conversations at regular speed should be utilized.
 If you’re looking for conversations online, YouTube is a great place to start.
 I like to use this mock job interview video when assessing my students.

 Once you’ve found a conversation you want to use, it’s time to set up the exercise.

 - Pre-activity: Students will look over an information sheet and discuss the details required for filling a job application.
 It’s important to make sure that students are clear on what information students need to know in order to complete this sheet.